 Fundraising Campaign Kicks Off to Fund Leader in Me

-(Cedar Valley of Iowa) – Leader Valley, a talent development initiative of the Greater Cedar Valley Alliance & Chamber, is asking businesses, individuals and foundations to join in the efforts to equip every student in the Cedar Valley with tools for effectiveness in life and work.
+(Cedar Valley of Iowa) – Leader Valley is asking businesses, individuals and foundations to join in the efforts to equip every student in the Cedar Valley with tools for effectiveness in life and work.
 The Create Great fundraising campaign seeks to raise $7 million for the expansion and sustainability of The Leader in Me throughout the Cedar Valley.

 “Our ultimate goal is for students to be prepared for career, college and citizenship,” says Dr. Linda Allen, president, Hawkeye Community College.
 “Our businesses here in the Cedar Valley will no doubt see a difference in these young people as they come to work for them.
 In order to become principled and effective adults, we must foster both character and competence early in the lives of our students.”